top of page

 The North American Lutheran Church was founded in 2010, and now counts more than 100,000 members nationwide.
 Divided into twenty mission districts, usually based on geographical groupings of congregations, the NALC districts are headed by regional deans.
 These deans, who help provide oversight and pastoral care to pastors and congregations within their mission districts, may also serve as pastors of local congregations.

 The NALC is committed to shaping its life around four attributes: being Christ-centered, mission-driven, traditionally grounded and congregationally focused.
-Everyone is invited to worship at Bethel on Sunday mornings at 9:00 a.m.

 our Staff: